ChristopherMichaelShea/Raw-Socket-Sniffer/README.md

 `sudo ./sniffer eth0`

-The program will display information about each packet it captures.
+The program will display information about each packet it captures every 10 seconds.

 ## Code Details